 Christian Bezdeka and Marcus Ihlenfeld (out of Europe) started WOOM while Mathias Ihlenfeld (Marcus’ brother) runs the USA branch in Austin, TX.
 According to WOOM, it all started with a search for perfection.
 They wanted to know exactly what it took to build the ultimate children’s bike.

-WOOM bikes are made overseas, but not China, which made me happy.
+WOOM bikes are made overseas, but not in China, which made me happy.
 Their US branch inspects everything for quality control — Another cool detail.

-Not only do WOOM bikes look beautiful, you get cool features typically only found in adult bikes.
+Not only do WOOM balance bikes look beautiful, you get cool features typically only found in adult bikes.
 Quality seats with quick release.
 A smooth stem with no exposed screws.
 Pedals that screw on and off.
 Aluminum frames that make the bikes LIGHT (This makes for easy carrying when your kiddo’s ambition outdoes their stamina).

 The chain guard is completely enclosed!
 Say goodbye to grease and grime, along with dirt and rust filled chains.
 This also keeps young fingers out of areas that might bring some tears.
 With this design (on the smaller bikes) there is a small amount of associated noise.
 I don’t mind it, as it’s minimal.